joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;
 ;  Before even adding junk code, how is the pre-coded decryptor made ;  compatible with the random selection of registers?
-From what I ;  understand from [1], it appears that the polymorphic vxer will ;  take advantage of patterns in opcodes related to registers/addres- ;  sing modes.
-This is not a trivial detail but in my experience most ;  other sources see to gloss overer it.
-I could be wrong.
-Regardless, ;  the basics are this:
+From what I ;  understand from [1], it appears that the polymorphic virus will ;  take advantage of patterns in opcodes related to registers/addres- ;  sing modes.
+This is not a trivial detail but in my experience most ;  other sources see to gloss over it.
+Regardless,
+;  the basics are this:
 ;
 ;  Each basic instruction in (for example) x86 64-bit mode has